 C13.
-Application fee ------------------ -----
+Application fee

-✓ If your institution has waived its application fee for the Fa all 2021 admission cy ycle please select no.
+✓ If your institution has waived its application fee for the Fall 2022 admission cycle please select no.

-Does your institution ha ve an application fee?
+Does your institution have an application fee?
 Yes 🗆 No

-Amount of application f ee: \$50
+Amount of application fee: 50

-Can it be waived for app olicants with financial need?
-X Yes No
+Can it be waived for applicants with financial need?
+Yes 🗆 No

-If you have an application fee and an on-line application option, pl ease indicate policy for students who apply on-line:
+If you have an application fee and an on-line application option, please indicate policy for students who apply on-line:

-⊠ Same Fee
+\boxtimes Same Fee

-☐ Free
+□ Free

-☐ Reduced
+\Box Reduced

 Can on-line application fee be waived for applicants with financial need? ⊠ Yes □ No

 C14.
-Application closing da ate
+Application closing date

-Does your institution ha ve an application closing date?
-X Yes No
+Does your institution have an application closing date? \boxtimes Yes \square No

 Date

-Application closing date (fall) January 15
+Application closing date (fall) 1/15

-November

-Priority Date 15
+Priority Date 11/15

 C15.
-Are first-time, first-ye ear students accepted for terms other th an the fall? ☑ Yes [ □ No
+Are first-time, first-year students accepted for terms other than the fall? \boxtimes Yes \square No

 C16.
-Notification to application ants of admission decision sent (fill in on e only)
+Notification to applicants of admission decision sent (fill in one only)

-⊠ On a rolling basis beginning (date): October 1
+\boxtimes On a rolling basis beginning (date): 1-Oct.

-• • • r tap here to enter text.

-☐ Other: Click or tap here to enter text.
+- □ By (date): Click or tap here to enter text. - \Box Other: Click or tap here to enter text.

 C17.
-Reply policy for adm itted applicants (fill in one only)
+Reply policy for admitted applicants (fill in one only)

-$\square$ Must reply by (da te): Click or tap here to enter text.

-☐ No set date

-• • • y 1st or within 2 weeks if notified thereafte er
+- □ Must reply by (date): Click or tap here to enter text. - \Box No set date - Must reply by May 1st or within Click or tap here to enter text. weeks if notified thereafter - Other: Click or tap here to enter text.

-☐ Other: Click or tap o here to enter text.
+Deadline for housing deposit (MMDD): Click or tap here to enter text.
+Amount of housing deposit: Click or tap here to enter text.

-Deadline for housing dep Amount of housing dep posit (MMDD): May 1 (0501) osit: \$100

-Refundable if student do pes not enroll?
+Refundable if student does not enroll?

-☐ Yes, in full
+- \Box Yes, in full

-$\square$ Yes, in part
+- \Box Yes, in part

-⊠ No
+- 🖾 No

 C18.
+Deferred admission: Does your institution allow students to postpone enrollment after admission?

+Yes 🗆 No

-Deferred admission: Does your institution allow students to postpone enrollment after admission? ⊠ Yes □ No If yes, maximum period of postponement: Click or tap here to enter text.
+If yes, maximum period of postponement: Click or tap here to enter text.

 C19.
-Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? □ Yes ⋈ No C20.
+Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation?

+C20.
 Common Application: Question removed from CDS.
-(Initiated during 2006-2007 cycle) C21-C22: Early Decision and Early Action Plans C21.
-Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? □ Yes ☑ No If "yes," please complete the following: First or only early decision plan closing date: Click or tap here to enter text.
+(Initiated during 2006-2007 cycle)

+C21-C22: Early Decision and Early Action Plans

+C21.
+Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?

+If "yes," please complete the following:

+First or only early decision plan closing date: Click or tap here to enter text.
 First or only early decision plan notification date: Click or tap here to enter text.

 Other early decision plan closing date: Click or tap here to enter text.
 Other early decision plan notification date: Click or tap here to enter text.

-For the Fall 2020 entering class: Number of early decision applications received by your institution: Click or tap here to enter text.
+For the Fall 2021 entering class:

+Number of early decision applications received by your institution: Click or tap here to enter text.
 Number of applicants admitted under early decision plan: Click or tap here to enter text.

 Please provide significant details about your early decision plan: Click or tap here to enter text.

 C22.
-Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? □ Yes ⊠ No If "yes," please complete the following: Early action closing date: Click or tap here to enter text.
+Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?

+🗆 Yes 🖾 No

+If "yes," please complete the following:

+Early action closing date: Click or tap here to enter text.
 Early action notification date: Click or tap here to enter text.

-Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans? □ Yes □ No
+Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?

+🗆 Yes 🗆 No